St James' Way 7 days

 Day 7 Bishopstoke to Southampton 7.5 miles

-Today’s walk commences along a tricky section of the Itchen as the brambles grow rapidly in summer, and the banks are uneven and narrow in places.
-After a mile, an optional detour through Itchen Valley Country Park returns you to the route by the M27 underpass, towards the popular Riverside Park Walk.
+Today’s walk commences alongside the Itchen Navigation, which can be tricky in Summer as the brambles grow rapidly and the banks are uneven and narrow in places.
+After a mile or so, you’ll pass Itchen Valley Country Park on your left and eventually take a loop around the M27 via the underpass, towards the popular riverside park.

 Soon you will pass close to Southampton Football Stadium, before finally completing your pilgrimage as you reach God’s House Tower, Southampton.
 Congratulations!
 Here, you can proudly present your well-stamped Camino passport and receive your ‘Via de Sanctus Iacobus’ Certificate of Completion.